muskaankumar/goals-gone-wild/README.md

-# For goals gone wild paper
+# For building Rule-Aware Disclosure and Agent Risk

 A measurement harness and results pipeline for studying whether LLM agents cross authorization boundaries under goal pressure after a rejection, and whether they disclose having done so when asked to account for the run.
+Refer to the goals gone wild paper

 **Headline result** (432 runs, 216 informed / 216 uninformed):